BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- Your work is to discover your work and then, with all your heart, to give yourself to it. – Buddha
+ Originality is the fine art of remembering what you hear but forgetting where you heard it.  – Laurence J. Peter